-- sanction the instruction to discrimination; - stipulate that harassment is a form of discrimination; and - does not include a reversal of the burden of proof once a prima facie case of discrimination has been presented.
+- sanction the instruction to discrimination; - stipulate that harassment is a form of discrimination; and - does not include a reversal of the burden of proof once a prima facie case of discrimination has been presented.205

 Other Romanian human rights activists have noted other impediments to bringing cases before the NCCD, including the fact that the NCCD's procedures are not clear and not well-publicized, that funds for legal aid are not generally available, and that the NCCD's enforcement powers are insufficient.
 The notion that the NCCD's procedures remain unclear was bolstered by the admission of the NCCD's President that it "remains a debate" whether plaintiffs alleging discrimination must file suit through the NCCD or can go to court directly.
 The President's view was that the NCCD was an optional step.
+The second court directly.

-The NCCD is empowered to sanction both public institutions and private actors.
-The NCCD prepares a file when either a case of discrimination is presented to it or if it becomes aware, sua sponte, that a case of discrimination exists.
-The NCCD Steering Board then determines whether to investigate or solve the problem through mediation.
-If the Board decides to investigate, a Steering Board member is assigned to the case and writes a report that is presented to the full seven-member Board.
-A majority vote is needed to impose sanctions.
-Currently the NCCD may impose sanctions ranging from US\$50 to US\$500, although there is talk of increasing the maximum fine.
-Defendants may appeal the NCCD decision to the courts, although the NCCD's decisions have been upheld in 80 to 85 percent of cases.
-As with much else in Romania, scarce resources have an adverse impact on the functioning of the system.
-The annual budget of the NCCD is approximately US \$650,000, a sum the Present of the NCCD says is "not enough."
-Indeed, he noted that "the biggest barrier is the lack of resources to conduct proper investigations, for example, we do not have enough cars."
-He also noted the lack of space and personnel as problems.
-At the time of the Mission, no Roma worked at the NCCD, although it was expected that one would be hired soon.
+The NCCD is empowered to sanction both public institutions and private actors.209 The NCCD prepares a file when either a case of discrimination is presented to it or if it becomes aware, sua sponte, that a case of discrimination exists.210 The NCCD Steering Board then determines whether to investigate or solve the problem through mediation.211 If the Board decides to investigate, a Steering Board member is assigned to the case and writes a report that is presented to the full seven-member Board.212 A majority vote is needed to impose sanctions.213 Cur-